ZofSpades/PESUbytes/README.md

 ---

-This is a group project done by my friends and me as an end-sem project related to Full-Stack developement.
+This is a group project done by my friends and me as an end-sem project related to Full-Stack development.
+Special thanks to [Vatsal Jain](https://github.com/vatsalj2005) and [Vrishabh S H](https://github.com/) for contributing to this project.

 Enjoy hassle-free food ordering with **PESUbytes**! 🍔🍕